SoBu Spaces 2020: Library + Senior Center + City Hall

 I-89/Exit 14 Pedestrian Bicycle Bridge Crossing Study

-This project study looks at how to connect South Burlington communities on the west and east side of I-89, and City Center to the Hill District and Downtown Burlington.
-I-89 currently feels very uncomfortable to bicyclists and pedestrians.
+Phase I of the study looked at how to connect South Burlington communities on the west and east side of I-89 across Exit 14, and City Center to the Hill District and Downtown Burlington.
+A draft report (and report appendices) are now available and scheduled to be presented to the City Council on April 16.
+The bridge over I-89 currently feels very uncomfortable to bicyclists and pedestrians.
 This study, led by Chittenden County Regional Planning Commission explores what the most convenient, safest and cost effective method to invite every type of users from most experienced to least experienced would be.

 Williston Road Network Study/Streetscape